This Free App Analyzes Your Spending and Helps You Keep It Under Control

 How to Use Clarity Money to Learn Better Money Habits

-If you’re eager to avoid the Monday morning blues, it’s easy to get started with Clarity.
+If you’re eager to avoid the Monday morning blues, it’s easy to get started with Clarity Money.

-Even if you decide it’s not for you, you have nothing to lose: It’s totally free and secured with firewalls, VPN technology and 256-bit encryption.
+Even if you decide it’s not for you, you have nothing to lose: It’s totally free and secured with multi-level safeguards designed to protect your data.
 You can also close your account at any time.

 So go ahead, say it with me: